simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 08 Embeddings.md

         * Adjust the model setting if needed.
 Use your previous lab settings for guidance.
         * Make sure you have followed the **Lab Setup** document for OpenAI.
     1. If you plan to use **Ollama**:
+        * Make sure you have followed the **Lab Setup** document for Ollama.
-        * Adjust the base-url and model settings if needed.
+        * Adjust the base-url if needed.
 Use your previous lab settings for guidance.
-        * Make sure you have followed the **Lab Setup** document for Ollama.
         * Make sure your Ollama Docker container is running.
+        * For this lab we will use the **mxbai-embed-large** model.
+Pull it if you have not already done so.
+You can experiment with other embedding models if you like.

 1. Save your work.